DefGuard/defguard/README.md

 - 💬 open a [GitHub discussion](https://github.com/DefGuard/defguard/discussions/new/choose)
 - 🪲 report any missing [features](https://github.com/DefGuard/defguard/issues/new?assignees=&labels=feature&projects=&template=feature_request.md&title=) or [bugs](https://github.com/DefGuard/defguard/issues/new?assignees=&labels=bug&projects=&template=bug_report.md&title=) as issues

+## Contributions

+Please review the [Contributing guide](https://docs.defguard.net/for-developers/contributing) for information on how to get started contributing to the project.
+You might also find our [environment setup guide](https://docs.defguard.net/for-developers/dev-env-setup) handy.

 ## License
 The code in this repository is available under a dual licensing model: